2009 swine flu pandemic: Name

 and officials.
 Labels like "H1N1 flu", "Swine flu", "Mexican flu", and variations thereof were typical.
 Criticism centered on how these names may confuse or mislead the public.
 It was argued that the names were overly technical (e.g. "H1N1"), incorrectly implying that the disease is caused by contact with pigs or pig products, or provoking stigmatization against certain communities (e.g. "Mexican").
 Some academics of the time asserted there is nothing wrong with such names, while research published years later (in 2013) concluded that Mexican Americans and Latino Americans had indeed been stigmatized due to the frequent use of term "Mexican flu" in the news media.

 Official entities adopted terms with varying consistency over the course of the pandemic.
 The CDC used names like "novel influenza A (H1N1)" or "2009 H1N1 flu".
 The Netherlands National Institute for Public Health and the Environment used the term "Pig Flu" early on.
 Officials in Taiwan suggested use of the names "H1N1 flu" or "new flu".
-The World Organization for Animal Health, an IGO based in Europe, proposed the name "North American influenza".
+The World Organisation for Animal Health, an IGO based in Europe, proposed the name "North American influenza".
 The European Commission adopted the term "novel flu virus".
 Officials in Israel and South Korea briefly considered adoption of the name "Mexican virus" due to concern about the use of the word "swine".
 In Israel, objections stemmed from sensitivity to religious restrictions on eating pork in the Jewish and Muslim populations, in South Korea, concerns were influenced by the importance of pork and domestic pigs.

 As terminology changed to deal with these and other such issues, further criticism was made that the situation was unnecessarily confusing.
 For example, the news department at the journal Science produced an article with the humorous title "Swine Flu Names Evolving Faster Than Swine Flu Itself".